Crow-bar/PSPQuake2/README.md

 #### make & install:

-	make install INSTALL_DIR=dist BUILD=release REF=gu USE_CDMP3=1
+	make install -j8 INSTALL_DIR=dist BUILD=release REF=gu USE_CDMP3=1

 ## Installation:

-1) Copy the file `EBOOT.PBP` to `ms0:/PSP/GAME/Quake2`
+1) Copy the file "EBOOT.PBP" to the folder `ms0:/PSP/GAME/Quake2`
-2) Copy the `baseq2` folder from the original PC game to `ms0:/PSP/GAME/Quake2`
+2) Copy the "baseq2" folder from the original PC game to `ms0:/PSP/GAME/Quake2`.
-3) For the mp3 player to work, you need to copy the tracks to the folder `ms0:/PSP/GAME/Quake2/baseq2/music` tracks should be named `Track01.mp3, Track02.mp3 ..
-Track99.mp3` from 1 to 99.
+3) To play music, you need to copy the tracks to the following folder: `ms0:/PSP/GAME/Quake2/baseq2/music`.
+The files should be named Track01.mp3, Track02.mp3 ...
+Track99.mp3 (from 1 to 99).

+#